siam-smeets/siam-smeets/README.md

 Use them, test them, and help improve them.

 #### 🐛 Report issues
 Found a bug?
-Share it — it helps everyone.
+Share it, it helps everyone.

 #### 🛠️ Contribute code
 Small fixes or big features, all welcome.